liftoff/HumanInput/README.rst

 Detection Events
 ^^^^^^^^^^^^^^^^

-Whenever a new gamepad is detected the 'gpad:connected' event will fire with the Gamepad object as the only argument.
+Whenever a new gamepad is detected the ``gpad:connected`` event will be triggered with the Gamepad object as the only argument.

 Button Events
 ^^^^^^^^^^^^^